 Step 6: File for Your New Passport

-Filing for your new passport, is the last federal step you need to take to legally become a Mrs. There are three different application forms based on if, and how long you have had a passport.
+Filing for your new passport, is the last federal step you need to take to legally change your name.
+There are three different application forms based on if, and how long you have had a passport.
 Complete the form that is appropriate for your situation, and then file it by mail (unless it’s your first passport) along with two 2×2 passport photos, your certified marriage certificate, and the appropriate fee.

-*The State Department realizes that many women file for a passport to go on their honeymoons, so if you have had your current passport for less than 12 months, you can file for your new one for free!
+*The State Department realizes that many newlyweds file for a passport to go on their honeymoons.
+So, if you have had your current passport for less than 12 months, you can file for your new one for free!
 Consider it a wedding gift from the government.

 Now it’s time to notify your banks, credit cards, insurance providers, mortgage providers, loan providers, professional license boards, utility companies, gyms, magazine subscription companies, etc. of your new married name.
 The can be done with individual letters and phone calls.